threeport/user-docs/docs/concepts/extensions.md

 Threeport exists to solve this problem.
 It provides a framework and software development kit for building custom cloud native application platforms without starting from scratch.
-This enables collaborations between organization on the same or similar problem sets, reduces the expense in creating such a platform, is infinitely extensible by design and allows platform engineers to transfer their skills between different organizations and implementations built atop
+This enables collaboration between organizations on the same or similar problem sets, reduces the expense in creating such a platform, is infinitely extensible by design and allows platform engineers to transfer their skills between different organizations and implementations built atop